Player1041/content/guides/quartz pages with separate content repo.md

+---
+tags:
+draft: "true"
+title: Setup Quartz with GitHub Pages and an optional separate content repository
+---

 Before finding out about Quartz, I tried other note publishing methods.
 Because of this, I had a separate repository for all my notes and another for the site itself.